nubrew/nubrew/README.md

 nubrew install nushell/nu_scripts 'nu_scripts-themes' --sparse-options [ '--no-cone', '--sparse-index', 'themes', '!screenshots' ] --module-root [ themes, themes/nu-themes ]
 ```

-The `--sparse-options` is used to include *only* the `themes` directory, but to *exclude* its screenshots subdirectory.
+The `--sparse-options` is used to include *only* the `themes` directory, but to *exclude* its `screenshots` subdirectory.

-The resulting package is a much more reasonable 4.6MB on your system.
+The resulting package is a much more reasonable 4.6MB on the local drive.

 You can refer to the Git documentation on sparse checkout for more options, but the above example will probably suffice for
 most use-cases.
 Keep in mind that you can include and exclude multiple directories from a mono-repository, allowing your